One bottle = 100 sprays. Replace every toxic cleaner under your sink today. Free shipping, every order.

 Branch Basics is contract-manufactured at a third-party facility (standard for most consumer brands at their scale).

-Ecolosophy is mixed in our own facility, in small batches.
-We see every batch leave.
+Ecolosophy is made in small batches, with care.
+We see every batch through before it ships.
 This isn’t always more “pure” — contract manufacturers can be excellent — but it’s a transparency choice.
 When something goes wrong, we know within hours, not weeks.

 How to Choose